coraxwolf/pychaos/README.md

-# PyDotPattern
+# PyChaos

-PyDotPattern is a Python utility that generates a pattern of dots based on user-selected anchor points and a random selection process.
+PyChaos is a Python utility that generates a pattern of dots based on user-selected anchor points and a random selection process.
 The project uses PyGame for visualization and Numpy for numerical operations.

 ## Project Description